Lillian Kemble-Cooper

-Lillian Kemble-Cooper (March 21, 1892 – May 4, 1977) was an English-American actress who had a successful career on Broadway and in Hollywood film.
+Lillian Kemble-Cooper (21 March 1892 – 4 May 1977) was an English-American actress who had a successful career on Broadway and in Hollywood film.

 Biography

 Early life

-Lillian Kemble-Cooper was a member of the Kemble family, a family of English actors, who reigned over the British stage for decades.
+Lillian Kemble-Cooper was a member of the Kemble family from England.
 She was born as a daughter of stage actor Frank Kemble-Cooper.
 Her younger brother Anthony Kemble-Cooper (1904–2000) and her elder sister Violet Kemble-Cooper also worked as actors.

 Career

 Kemble-Cooper first stage appearance was as a member of the chorus in a September, 1914, production of The Chocolate Soldier at the Lyric Theatre, London.
-She soon after went to the United States, where she appeared in several Broadway productions.
-In 1919 she appeared in the original Hitchy-Koo.
-Later in her career she became a film actress and appeared in about 20 films, mostly in minor supporting roles.
+She soon moved to the United States, where she appeared in several Broadway productions.
+In 1919, she appeared in the original Hitchy-Koo.
+Later in her career, she became a film actress and appeared in about 20 films, mostly in minor supporting roles.
 In Hollywood, Kemble-Cooper portrayed mostly aristocrats, spinsters and servants.
-She is perhaps best-remembered for her short appearance as Bonnie Blue Butler's nurse in London in Gone with the Wind, the only non-American character in the film.
+She is perhaps best-remembered for her short appearance as Bonnie Blue Butler's nurse in London in Gone with the Wind.

 Personal life and death

-In 1923 Kemble-Cooper married former World War I pilot and writer, Louis G. Bernheimer, who died in 1930.
-Her second husband was actor Guy Bates Post; the marriage lasted for over thirty years until his death in 1968.
+In 1923 Kemble-Cooper married former World War I pilot and writer Louis G. Bernheimer, who died in 1930.
+Her second husband was actor Guy Bates Post, and this marriage lasted for over 30 years until his death in 1968.

-Kemble died on May 4, 1977 in Los Angeles.
+Kemble died on 4 May 1977 in Los Angeles.
 She was buried at the Hollywood Forever Cemetery.